Thomas J. Pluckhahn: Kolomoki

-In the following year of 1998, Pluckhahn became an instructor at Georgia.
-In 1999 Pluckhahn became the field supervisor at the Mixteca Alta Settlement Pattern Survey in Oaxaca, Mexico.
+In 1998, Pluckhahn became an instructor at Georgia, and in 1999 became the field supervisor at the Mixteca Alta Settlement Pattern Survey in Oaxaca, Mexico.
 In the same year he traveled back east to become the field director of the Kolomoki: Learning about a Woodland Ceremonial Center located in Georgia.
 During this time he helped excavate the famed mound site of Kolomoki in the lower Chattahoochee River Valley of southwest Georgia.
-From 1999 until 2001 he served as a field director at Kolomoki in a study founded by the National Geographic Society.
+From 1999 until 2001, he served as a field director at Kolomoki in a study founded by the National Geographic Society.

 During his time at Kolomoki, Pluckhahn worked with others to excavate the site of Kolomoki examining everything from pottery to the mounds themselves.
 This excavation was intended to discover how Native Americans lived during Kolomoki's days as an important cultural center.
 After extensive studies on the evidence uncovered during the excavation, an important discovery was made involving the dating that had previously been applied.
 Before the excavation, previous archaeologists had placed the date of the Kolomoki mounds in the Mississippian Period (c.
 1000-1500 AD), but Dr. Pluckhahn however, discovered that the main date of occupation was closer to the Woodland Period (c.
 350-750 AD).

 Ph.D

 In 2002, Thomas earned his Ph.D. from the University of Georgia, writing his dissertation on his experiences and findings at Kolomoki.
 After working as an instructor for Georgia, Pluckhahn became the visiting assistant professor of the Department of Anthropology at the University of Oklahoma in 2003.
-He served in this position until 2004, when he became the assistant professor in the Department of Anthropology.
+He served in this position until 2004 when he became the assistant professor in the Department of Anthropology.

 Kolomoki book

-While at Oklahoma Pluckhahn released "Kolomoki: Settlement, Ceremony, and Status in the Deep South, A.D.
+While at Oklahoma, Pluckhahn released "Kolomoki: Settlement, Ceremony, and Status in the Deep South, A.D.
 350 to 750".
 He applied his fieldwork from the Kolomoki site, as well as his discoveries of the new timeline of the Kolomoki mounds.
-The analysis in the book supports the evidence of Kolomki's actual occupation, while also answering questions about middle range societies, their use of ceremony and its effect on status.
+The analysis in the book supports the evidence of Kolomki's actual occupation, while also answering questions about middle-range societies, their use of ceremony and its effect on status.